macd/Varpro.jl/README.md

 sum of the model errors are minimized by optimizing the model parameters.
 If some of the model parameters are non-linear, then a non-linear optimization algorithm must be used.
-This can be inefficient if some of the parameters are linear.
+This can be inefficient if some of the parameters are, in fact, linear.

 The Varpro algorithm recasts the problem so that only the nonlinear parameters need to be considered by the nonlinear optimizer.
 For more